dieterich-lab/rna_protein_xlnet/README.md

   tokensep: "," # This denominates how input tokens are concatenated (use "" or `False` if your input sequence is a conesecutive string of tokens).
   idpos: 1 # Position of the identifier column of your data, e.g. "ENST00000488147", which will be printed out in the inference/interepret results.
   seqpos: 1 # Position of the actual sequence in your file (your "input data").
+  pretrainedmodel: None # If you want to use a different tokenizer than the one from the current experiment's outputfolder
   ```

 Once again, if your fine-tuning data is the one you learned the tokenizer from, please mirror the entries from above to the below segment in the yaml file.